-People who suffer from depression tend to be introspective.
-They attribute all failures to their own shortcomings/inadequacies and all successes are attributed externally.
-By this, I mean that they often do not give themselves credit for any success in their life, explaining it away as “luck”, or “because someone else made it possible”.
-This ends up in self-defeating thinking, a “no-win” situation with neither thought process serving one’s self esteem in a positively reinforcing way.
-This can often lead to the person feeling powerless and ineffectual in their lives which further compounds the cycle of negative thinking.
+A common trait is to attribute all failures to their own shortcomings or inadequacies, and all successes are attributed externally: not giving themselves credit for any success, explaining an achievement away as luck, or “because someone else made it possible”.
+This self-defeating thinking process reinforces negative self esteem leaving the individual feeling powerless and ineffectual in their own lives, further compounding the cycle of negative thinking.

 One of the most effective ways to counteract mild to moderate depression is to monitor thought processes more closely.
 Keeping a daily diary is a good way of becoming more aware of the negative self-talk that we all tend to have going on silently in our minds.